Indecision (band): History

 In 2000, it was announced that Indecision would be taking part of the Metallica tribute series Crush 'Em All for Undecided Records.
 Indecision was scheduled to share a split 7-inch vinyl with Walls of Jericho and recorded a cover of the song "Frayed Ends of Sanity".
 The split was delayed and eventually shelved, but Undecided Records included Indecision's recording on the various artists compilation The Old, the New, the Unreleased, released in January 2005.

+A follow-up to "Release the Cure" was in the works and tentatively entitled "The Curse" but the band broke up before anything was recorded.
+Indecision disbanded after a show in El Paso, Texas, while on tour with Kill Your Idols on 7 June 2000.

+In 2023, the band announced they'd be reuniting to support the second night of the Blacklisted reunion show at the First Unitarian Church in Philadelphia alongside Unbroken, Magnitude, and Scarab.

 Touring

 Relentless recording and touring kept the band relevant long after many of their contemporaries faded away.

 Inspired by bands like Black Flag, Indecision embarked on voracious trailblazing tours, and it became their trademark usually spending a solid 9 to 10 months a year on the road.
 They were dubbed "The Working Man's Band" for their affinity to tour cities and countries that other bands would not dare.

 Indecision was the first American band to play in Zagreb after the Croatian War of Independence ended in 1995.

 Indecision also showed its appreciation for its home Brooklyn as well as New York City—which they regularly labeled "Gotham City" on merchandise --.

 The former Indecision-members Justin and Rachel are now in the hardcore band Most Precious Blood on Trustkill Records.